projectdiscovery/nuclei/DESIGN.md

 }
 ```

 Almost all of these protocols have boilerplate functions for which default implementations have been provided in the `providers` package.
-Examples are the implementation of `Match`, `Extract`, `MakeResultEvent`, GetCompiledOperators`, etc which are almost same throughout Nuclei protocols code.
+Examples are the implementation of `Match`, `Extract`, `MakeResultEvent`, GetCompiledOperators`, etc. which are almost same throughout Nuclei protocols code.
 It is enough to copy-paste them unless customization is required.

 `eventcreator` package offers `CreateEventWithAdditionalOptions` function which can be used to create result events after doing request execution.

 Step by step description of how to add a new protocol to Nuclei -

 1. Add the protocol implementation in `pkg/protocols` directory.
-If it's a small protocol with less number of options, considering adding it to the `pkg/protocols/others` directory.
+If it's a small protocol with fewer options, considering adding it to the `pkg/protocols/others` directory.
 Add the enum for the new protocol to `v2/pkg/templates/types/types.go`.

 2. Add the protocol request structure to the `Template` structure fields.
 This is done in `pkg/templates/templates.go` with the corresponding import line.